vishnu350/xbooxp/README.md

 Thanks to:
 - Jacques Pelletier, for updating this program to make it work in Linux.
 - Alexander aka arundel, for all his help and support.
-His gbacopy.asm was of GREAT help, but took a while to understand.
+His gbacopy.asm was of great help, but took a while to understand.
 He also helped with beta testing.
 Check out his gbacopy for Linux.
 - Matt, for his C code for CRC routines.
-- Martin Korth's extremely informative GBAtek document.
+- [Martin Korth](https://www.problemkaputt.de/gbatek-gba-reference.htm)'s extremely informative GBAtek document.
-- Fred's io.dll from geekhideout.com.
+- Fred's io.dll from [geekhideout](http://www.geekhideout.com/iodll.shtml).